oscarryz/yz-design-notes/Features/SumTypes.md

   Success([1,2,3])
 }
 nr: get_response()

-// to know what constructor was used call variable.Constructor e.g
+// To know what constructor was used call: `variable.Constructor` e.g

 nr.Sucess ? { print("It was a sucess, the data is: `nr.data`")}
 nr.Failure ? {